 aka "Masterpiece Mystery (1980--) Mystery! is a long-running American television anthology series, produced by WGBH Boston for PBS, featuring predominately British mystery stories, usually literary adaptations.
 When the show, intended as a spin-off of the popular PBS show Masterpiece Theatre, made its debut in 1980, however, nobody suspected it would have such an influence on crime and mystery … Continue reading Mystery!

 What?
-You thought I made this all up, or cut-and-pasted it all from Wikipedia?
+You thought I made this all up, or downloaded it all from Wikipedia?
 Nope.
-Here are the books that inspired me to create this site, and the books I've used to cobble it together over the years, as well as the ones I've discovered along the way, broken down into various categories.
-If you … Continue reading Murder in the Library: Radio
+Here are the books that inspired me to create this site, and the books I've used to cobble it together over the years, as well as the ones I've discovered along the way.
+If you like this site, you may … Continue reading Murder in the Library: Television

 P.I.'s of the Emerald Isle "There are no private eyes in Ireland.
 The Irish wouldn't wear it.
 The concept brushes perilously close to the hated 'informer.'
 You can get get away weith almost anything except 'telling.'" -- Jack Taylor on the paucity of P.I.s in Ireland, in The Guards (2001) by Ken Bruen John Blaine … Continue reading Irish Eyes, Smiling or Otherwise

 A bestselling mystery author reveals all.
 The ever-cheeky Craig Rice had a slew of bestselling mysteries under her belt, including such classics as The Big Budget Murders, Having a Wonderful Crime and Home Sweet Homicide, when she appeared on the cover of Time -- the first mystery writer to do so.
 But it wasn't the first time she was … Continue reading Craig Rice on “How To Write a Mystery Novel”